Liberty Leading the People: Purchase and exhibition

 Champfleury wrote in August 1848 that it had been "hidden in an attic for being too revolutionary."
 Although Louis-Philippe's Ministry of the Interior initially acquired it as a gesture to the Left, after the uprising at the funeral of Lamarque in June 1832 it was never again openly displayed for fear of setting a bad example.
 Delacroix was permitted to send the painting to his aunt Félicité for safekeeping.
-After the Second Republic was established following the revolution of 1848 it was exhibited briefly in that year, and then during the Second Empire in the Salon of 1855.
-The recently established Third Republic finally acquired the painting in 1874 for the collection of the Musée du Louvre in Paris.
+After the Second Republic was established following the revolution of 1848, it was briefly exhibited that year and again during the Second Empire in the Salon of 1855.
+The recently established Third Republic finally acquired the painting in 1874 for the Louvre's collection in Paris.

-In 1974–75, the painting was the featured work in an exhibition organized by the French government, the Metropolitan Museum of Art in New York and the Detroit Institute of Arts as a Bicentennial gift to the people of the United States.
+In 1974–75, the painting was the featured work in an exhibition organized by the French government, the Metropolitan Museum of Art in New York, and the Detroit Institute of Arts as a Bicentennial gift to the people of the United States.
 The exhibition, entitled French Painting 1774–1830: The Age of Revolution, marked a rare display of the Delacroix painting, and many of the other 148 works, outside France.
 The exhibition was first shown at the Grand Palais from 16 November 1974 to 3 February 1975.
-It moved to Detroit from 5 March to 4 May 1975, then New York from 12 June to 7 September 1975.
+It moved to Detroit from 5 March to 4 May 1975, then to New York from 12 June to 7 September 1975.

 In 1999, it was flown on board an Airbus Beluga from Paris to Tokyo via Bahrain and Calcutta in about 20 hours.
 The large canvas, measuring 2.99 m high by 3.62 m long, was too large to fit into a Boeing 747.
 It was transported in the vertical position inside a special pressurised container provided with isothermal protection and an anti-vibration device.